 Our bodies have evolved a fantastic system for telling us when we're low on water, triggering thirst when our blood-electrolytes increase their concentration by 2%.
 Medically you are not dehydrated until your electrolyte concentration is 5% higher than normal, so thirst is an excellent indicator of when it is a good time to have a drink.

 Caffeine is Not a Diuretic

-Once upon a time people drank black (common, non-herbal) tea and coffee because these drinks "gave them a lift" and made tiredness fade.
-The reason that works is because our brains and our bodies are so cool!
+Once upon a time, people drank black (common, non-herbal) tea and coffee because these drinks "gave them a lift" and made tiredness fade.
+The reason that works is that our brains and our bodies are so cool!

 When we have an excess of it, our brain interprets that as being low on available energy, and starts to slow things down so we can "catch up" and resupply our cells with energy.
 To you it feels like your brain is getting "foggy" and that you are "tired", or "can't think straight".

 Our brains are actually a little overprotective of us.
 There is no real shortage because our liver makes glucose from our food or our fat reserves constantly, even when we're asleep.
 We only need 3.2 grams (1 teaspoon) of sugar to run our bodies for a whole hour.
 That means one can of cola has enough energy for over 12 hours; even if you had no other food for the day you could still function with just two sodas.
 Add food and that's why we're such an overweight nation.
 Calories are just too easy to come by.

 On the other hand, it means that it's perfectly safe to trick our brains into not slowing down.
 The place in our brain that measures the amount of adenosine (called a neuroreceptor) actually prefers caffeine instead.
 That means the levels of adenosine can be much higher before we feel tired.
 Very handy!